TikTok 101: What It Can Do for Your Brand and How to Get on Board

 Influencer Marketing and Challenges

 Marketers don’t need their own account to post ads.
-Which is a good thing, as Annabelle tells us that most people only follow their own friends or very famous people, like her favourite 15-year-old influencer Charli D’Amelio.
+Which is a good thing, as Annabelle tells us that most people only follow their own friends or very famous people.
+For example, her favourite 15-year-old influencer Charli D’Amelio.
 Charli is famous from the dances she choreographs, which millions of fans then copy when they upload their own dancing videos.

 How to Get Started